 Article 13.
-Award Reduction
+Award Reduction or De - Obligation

-If the Subrecipient fails to complete or adhere to the financial or performance based Subgrant requirements, the award amount is subject to a reduction.
+If the Subrecipient fails to complete or adhere to the financial or performance based Subgrant requirements, the award amount is subject to a reduction or full de-obligation.
+This includes the lack of funding match, incomplete quarterly reports, and/or consistently late submissions of required documentations.